TV Musical Series Bible Treatment for

 Created by Tom Humbert

-Wholly Broken is a new dramedy musical television series that will enlighten, enrich and entertain viewers about life's everyday challenges and triumphs.
+Wholly Broken is a new dramedy musical television series that will enlighten, enrich and entertain people about life's everyday challenges and triumphs.

-The themes are developed from current topics found in the news today: terrorism, gun control, gay marriage, LGBT, bullying in schools, alcohol and drug abuse, teen pregnancy and abortion, unemployment, etc. When problems arise, the characters must decide what actions to take and ultimately what to believe.
+The themes are developed from hot topics found in the news today: terrorism, gun control, gay marriage, LGBT, bullying in schools, alcohol and drug abuse, teen pregnancy and abortion, unemployment, etc. When problems arise, the characters must decide what actions to take and ultimately what to believe.

 STORY FORMAT (How the show works)

-The shows are narrated by the main character Pastor Tom Matthews who is the facilitator of a new fellowship support group called "Religious Rehab" where we see all the main and secondary characters meeting once a month (AA fashion).
+The shows are narrated by the main character Pastor Tom Matthews who is the facilitator of a new fellowship support group called "Religious Rehab" where we see all the main and secondary characters meeting once a month (aka.
+AA).
 The songs organically flow from the story beats and move the story forward as if they were sung monologues and/or sung dialogue.
 The plots are driven by hot button news topics that are current and relatable and with the use of flashbacks, each character's back story is slowly revealed which ultimately draws the viewer into a deeper relationship with that character and keeps them coming back for more.

 The Story Engine

 3. Gun Control

 Each of the characters have their delicious little secrets, their gifted strengths and their fragile human weaknesses.